hharryyf/Connect4/README.md

     * the translation is a MUST do task, otherwise, we have no time to obtain a good model

-3. - [ ] Translate the Python MCTS + Deep Reinforcement Learning agent to C++, the aim of this stage include
+3. - [x] Translate the Python MCTS + Deep Reinforcement Learning agent to C++, the aim of this stage include

     * [x] review the CPUCT MCTS algorithm

     * [x] be familiar with the bit-board representation of connect-4 (I must thank my supervisor Abdallah Saffidine for introducing this)

-    * [ ] be familiar with the C++ deep learning library
+    * [x] be familiar with the C++ deep learning library

+4. - [x] Try to improve the performance of the C++ MCTS + Deep Reinforcement Learning agent.

-Project status: 2 players were implemented in C++: pure-MCTS-cpuct, and alpha-beta pruning (with transposition table).
-The DeepQN-MCTS player were implemented in python.
+Project status: 3 players were implemented in C++: pure-MCTS-cpuct, and alpha-beta pruning (with transposition table).
+The DeepQN-MCTS player were implemented in both Python and C++.

 ## Connect-4 board representation speed test